TeemoDaking/Teemo-Daking-Website/README.md

-# Teemo-Daking-Website
-Official Teemo Daking Music Website – Stream and download songs, view albums/EPs, watch the YouTube playlist, and leave fan comments.
-Built with HTML, CSS, and Firebase for real-time comments.
-Fully responsive for mobile and desktop.
+#EasyJobFinder Website – A platform designed to help users find job opportunities easily and efficiently.
+Browse available jobs, explore categories, apply directly, and stay updated with new listings.
+Built with HTML, CSS, and Firebase for real-time updates and user interaction.
+Fully responsive and optimized for both mobile and desktop users.